towersvault/shinpokered/README.md

   - A win will respawn Mewtwo, the legendary birds, and allow Mew to be found again

+#Engine Changes for Developers
+- The surfboard, a nugget, and TM 15 are hidden items added to the vermilion dock

 #Tricks and Secrets
 - The surfboard, a nugget, and TM 15 are hidden items added to the vermilion dock
 - A pkmn with Pay Day in the 1st party slot will play its cry when interacting with a lucky slot machine